mrc-ide/DRpower/README.md

 # Version History

-The current version of the software is v1.0.2, released 10 Dec 2023.
+The current version of the software is v1.0.3, released 8 Nov 2024.